pierky/bgp-large-communities-playground/README.md

 These images have been created with the only purpose of being used in a "playground", for labs and interoperability tests.
 They do not implement any security best practice.
 Use them at your own risk.

+### Tests

+I used this Playground to run some interoperability tests and to verify implemented features among the covered tools: [here are my findings](tests/README.md).

 ### How to run it

 ```